ManimCommunity/manim/docs/source/contributing/documentation.rst

 ---------------------------------------------

 .. warning::

-   This is type hints section is still work in progress.
+   This section is still a work in progress.

 If you've never used type hints before, this is a good place to get started: https://realpython.com/python-type-checking/#hello-types.